 The Studio Accommodation is located in the Skittle alley of the former Pub.
 From here views from the 600ft location are spectacular.

-The two Luxure self catering studios Have private out door space with a Hot Tub each, BBQ and outside seating
+The two Luxure self catering studios Have private out door space with seating

 The Forest View Cottage is located in the former site of the old stables adjoining the main building.

 All forest view rooms have their own direct access.

 The centre is only 3 miles from the Rock and is a small market town.
 The Rock B&B at Hillersland in Coleford was originally built around the time of the Spanish Armada as a country hostelry although it is now completely modernised and offers modern stylish bed and breakfast accommodation.

 Location of a Battle during the English Civil War

 The Town was involved in skirmishes during the civil war culminating in a Battle in 1643 when Welsh Royalist forces overwhelmed the Parlimentarian defenders of the town.

 The kings head hotel was alleged to be the site where a royalist officer was shot.

 This area has a great industral heritage as it was here the process for making steel was discovered in the 1800's.

 Just half a mile out of Coleford was the White Cliff Iron works.
 The White Cliff furnace can still be seen just off the road.
 This is one of the first coke blast furnaces in the country.